isomerpages/nlb-mobile-guide/spotlight/a-new-normal/2020-05-19-virtual-arts-and-culture.md

 Explore the resources below to find out more about virtual arts and culture.
 Look out for our next instalment where we will explore sports and fitness in the new normal.

-[^1]: National Gallery Singapore.
+[^1]: National Library.
+Singapore (2020, May 18).
+National Library Exhibitions.
+Retrieved 2020, May 18 from <https://exhibitions.nlb.gov.sg/>; National Gallery Singapore.
 Gallery Anywhere.
-Retrieved 2020, May 15 from <https://www.nationalgallery.sg/galleryanywhere>

-[^2]: National Museum of Singapore.
+Retrieved 2020, May 15 from <https://www.nationalgallery.sg/galleryanywhere>; National Museum of Singapore.
 An Old New World.
 Retrieved 2020, May 15 from <https://www.nhb.gov.sg/media/exhibition-online/aonw/index.html>

 <h4>Videos & Podcasts</h4>